Mechanisms of DNA-mediated allostery

-where we omitted the constant binding energy contribution which does not influence $\Delta\Delta F_{int}$.
-Equation \eqref{bind1} shows that the binding of a protein introduces perturbation ``fields'' proportional to $u_0$ and $u_0^2$.
-Note that the case $s_0=l_0$, i.e. when the equilibrium value of the collective coordinates of DNA and protein coincide ($\langle S \rangle = \langle X_0 \rangle$), the linear term vanishes and only the term proportional to $u_0^2$ ``survives'' in \eqref{bind1}.
-Conversely, if $|l_0 - s_0|$ is large one can neglect the quadratic term contribution \footnote{A criterion to establish which perturbation dominates one can consider the mean squared fluctuations for a free DNA $\Delta ^2 \equiv \langle u_0^2 \rangle$.
-The linear term dominates over the quadratic one when $|l_0-s_0| \ll \Delta$}.
-In the following we compute $\Delta\Delta F_{int}$ when 1) both proteins exert a linear perturbation on DNA, 2) they both exert quadratic perturbations and 3) one protein exert a linear and one a quadratic perturbation.
-A quantity of central interest is the propagator
+omitting a constant binding energy which does not influence $\Delta\Delta F_{int}$.
+Equation \eqref{bind1} shows that protein binding introduces perturbation ``fields'' proportional to $u_0$ and $u_0^2$.
+If the equilibrium value of the collective coordinates of DNA and protein coincide ($\bar{s} =\bar{l}$), the linear term vanishes and only the term proportional to $u_0^2$ ``survives'' in \eqref{bind1}.
+Conversely, if $|\bar{l}-\bar{s}|$ is large one can neglect the quadratic term contribution \footnote{ The linear term is dominant when $|l_0-s_0|^2 \gg \langle u_0^2 \rangle_0$}.
+In the following we compute $\Delta\Delta F_{int}$ for three different cases where the proteins induces a linear or a quadratic field.